felinto-dev/bulk-downloader/src/services/__docs__/hoster-quota.strategy.md

 		- It is easy for testing.
 	Cons:
 		- Confuse to implement because of the complexity of the data structure and is based on events.

+Solution 4: Checks the hoster's quota balance on each request and increment the release at date frame if the hoster has no quota left to avoid processing the same hoster twice.